 23. STORAGE: There are absolutely no storage areas available on the property for anyone but current tenants.
 Any items left by departing tenants shall be disposed of in accordance with Utah Law.
 Storage areas must be kept neat and orderly and no storage is allowed in closets containing water heaters or furnaces.
 No storage is allowed in parking areas, patios and balconies or anywhere outside the unit.
 Only approved patio furniture & pool toys are allowed on patios and balconies.
 Neither bicycles, water-beds, skateboards nor other items that could foresee-ably cause excess damage are permitted in the unit at any time without written permission form the landlord.
 Unoccupied/Vacant bedrooms may not be used for storage under any circumstances.
 Any items found being stored in unoccupied/vacant bedrooms will be removed, and the responsible tenant will be assessed a $35 fee, plus service charges for removal of the items.

 24. SELLING CONTRACTS – If tenant intends to sell their contract, they must begin by filling out the “Intent to Sell” form located at www.myprovoproperty.com/intent-to-sell.
 A $70 transfer fee will be charged for all contracts sold or terminated to cover all expenses associated with contracts, check-in, and assessing the suitability of potential tenants.
 If the tenant wishes the landlord to advertise/attempt to sell their contract, or if the contract is terminated and must be re-sold, an advertising fee of $50 will be charged in addition to the original $70 fee (this does not guarantee the contract will sell or release the tenant of their obligations).
 If a tenant submits the intent to sell document but decides not to sell their contract, $40 of the $70 will be refunded to the tenant.
-All new tenant candidates are required to fill out the rental application at www.myprovoproperty.com/apply and be approved by the landlord.
+All new tenant candidates are required to fill out the rental application at www.myprovoproperty.com/apply and be approved by the landlord, a process which will normally take up to 5 days for background and reference checks.
 The landlord will then provide a transfer of lease document to be filled out by all parties involved, and the new tenant will need to complete a rental contract issued by the landlord.
 Normal check-out procedures will be conducted with the tenant (including cleaning checks and key returns), and deposit refunds will be processed as usual.
 During this process, tenant agrees to facilitate the landlord in showing their condo and keeping it in an orderly state.
 Tenant may not transfer their security deposit to the incoming tenant.
 Tenant is responsible for all rent and utilities until contract is sold and tenant receives a copy of the signed transfer of lease document.
 Any attempt to sublease without approval of landlord shall result in breach of contract, termination, forfeiture of the security deposit and the tenant will be assessed a $200 fee.

 26. UTILITIES: Utility bills are the responsibility of tenants equally.
 The only utility which will transfer into the name of the tenant is the optional service from Google Fiber, all other utilities will remain in the name of the landlord.
 The landlord will divide all utility charges equally among the tenants and add the amount due to their online accounts (plus a $2/student/month processing fee).
 Utility payments are added to monthly rent payments and all policies regarding late rent payments also apply to late utility payments.
 Landlord may provide a modem, router, or TV, in such cases, this is a courtesy to the tenant and tenant is responsible for setting up or technical support and/or maintenance of unit and for any damage to the items.
 Basic Google Fiber is free to the tenants, though a tenant must sign up for the service to receive the necessary equipment.
 Tenant is responsible for hiring a qualified service provider for the lighting of pilot lights.
 If tenant requests landlord to light pilot light a $25 fee will be charged for service.